It all started with a dream...

 As far as some other passions of mine, I can tell you I'm super into the NFL and NBA.
 Volleyball is my favorite sport to play, especially on the beach!
 I play guitar every once and a while and am a HUGE believer in the power of Toastmasters International.
 Check them out to see how you can become a better public speaker and leader! www.toastmasters.org.
 Travel is the best medicine for the soul in my opinion and I love getting together with my family and friends.

 In my younger days, I was not much of a reader.
 Shocking!
 I know.
-As I did get older I began to appreciate books and got into self-improvement as well as fiction reading such as from the works of Veronica Roth's Divergent and Carve the Mark series and Andy Weir's Artemis.
+As I did get older I began to appreciate books and got into self-improvement as well as fiction reading such as from the works of Veronica Roth's Divergent and Carve the Mark series and Pittacus Lore’s I am Number Four series.
 It was through reading some of these books that inspired me to finish my own and to continue to grow them.
 Reading is the best form of mental exercise you can do.
-I'm always looking to expand my author list, so send me some of your favorite authors!
+I'm always looking to expand my favorite series, so send me some of yours!

 These books I have written are a part of my soul and my passions.
 Various influences, from both East and West, are present in them.
 I wanted to tackle some of the tougher issues we have in life, such as child abandonment, dealing with death of loved ones, suicide, racial and sexual discrimination, and even religious contexts and becoming closer to God.
-I believe that humanity can triumph over these problems but we ourselves cannot do it alone.
+I believe that humanity can triumph over these problems but must be united in doing so.
 We need to get the messages of love and kindness out to each other and realize we are ALL one big family.

 I hope that by sharing with you a little bit of my life's story, you will take it upon yourself to go after your dreams.
 I've had to overcome many challenges in my life, being an only child to a single mother, growing up in poverty and rising to a higher life, and most importantly, learning to become confident and secure in myself.
 Going after your dreams is something you can't give up on!
 You were born for a reason!
 Show the world who you are, and never give up!